Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 How to Choose and Store Jujube Fruit?

 Jujube fruit, or Chinese red dates or Korean dates, are small, red or brown fruits with a sweet, apple-like flavour.
-They are rich in vitamin C, antioxidants, and fiber, and are commonly used in traditional Chinese medicine to promote relaxation and improve digestion.
+They are rich in vitamin C, antioxidants, and fibre, and are commonly used in traditional Chinese medicine to promote relaxation and improve digestion.
 Here are some tips on choosing and storing jujube fruit:

 1. How to Choose